Too hot: Track trials come to a halt as temperatures soar - WTMJ

 A USA Track and Field official told NBC that temperatures on the surface of the track exceeded 150 degrees (65 C).

-Brooks had been in fourth place after five of the seven heptathlon events.
+Brooks had been in fourth place after five of the seven heptathlon events; it is considered among the most grueling contests in track and field.
 She was taken out on a wheelchair during warmups for the sixth event, the javelin.
-She was listed as a “DNS” — did not start — but hours later, USA Track and Field said she had been granted a request to re-enter the javelin competition.
-But when the time came for the throws, she did not appear, and USATF said she had withdrawn from the meet.
+She was listed as a “DNS” — did not start — but hours later, USA Track and Field said she had been granted a request to re-enter the javelin competition, where she would get three throws when the action resumed in the evening.
+After that, she would join the last event, the 800 meters.

-The meet resumed in the evening, with the temperature reading 99 degrees.
-Among those waiting deep into the night to try to to secure spots in the Olympics were Noah Lyles in the men’s 200, and Dalilah Muhammad and Sydney McLaughlin, who were set to face off in the women’s 400 hurdles.

-Earlier, JuVaughn Harrison won the high jump, contested under cloudless conditions in 105-degree temperatures.
-Harrison was also entered in the long jump, which kicked off the evening’s action.

 A record heat wave settled in over the Pacific Northwest for the second day, with the temperature in Portland, two hours north on Interstate 5, reaching an all-time record of 110 (43 Celsius).